Company restructuration in Thailand: Legal framework, procedures, and strategic benefits for foreign and local businesses

 Foreign ownership remains one of the most sensitive aspects of company restructuration in Thailand.
 Any restructuration that alters shareholding ratios, voting rights, or effective control must be assessed under the Foreign Business Act.

-Thai authorities increasingly focus on substance and control, rather than formal shareholding percentages.
+Thai authorities are increasingly focusing on substance and control rather than formal shareholding percentages.
 Arrangements that grant foreign shareholders de facto control through voting agreements, preferential shares, or financing mechanisms may be scrutinised and challenged as illegal nominee structures.

-As a result, company restructuration involving foreign shareholders requires careful legal structuring to ensure that compliance is maintained not only in form but also in substance.
+Therefore, company restructuring involving foreign shareholders requires careful legal structuring to ensure compliance is maintained not only in form but also in substance.

 Get expert legal guidance.